Long time no talk. (Note: this post will be further edited for grammar and clarity)

 The guidelines are specified in Chapter 5 of the City’s Charter sections 25 and 25.1, both of which state:

-“The wards so formed shall be as nearly equal in population as may be fair and equitable, composed of contiguous and compact territory, and bounded by natural boundaries or street lines” Notably, Section 25.1, which deals specifically with the reapportionment, redrawing of the ward boundaries, omits be fair and equitable portion.
+“The wards so formed shall be as nearly equal in population as may be fair and equitable, composed of contiguous and compact territory, and bounded by natural boundaries or street lines” Section 25.1, which deals specifically with the reapportionment, redrawing of the ward boundaries, omits be fair and equitable

-a May 2024 Press Release from Cleveland City Council mentions census tracks (sic) , reviews and compiling and analyzing GIS data” but there are no other public mention of criteria that are used.
+A May 2024 Press Release from Cleveland City Council mentions census tracks (sic) , reviews and compiling and analyzing GIS data” but there are no other public mention of criteria that are used.
 The city did hold public meetings in October.

 They are being redrawn for the 2025 election.
 The 2020 Census results on a city-wide level were released in August 2021, only three months before the last city election; which was not enough time to make new ward boundaries for that election.
 That said, I wonder why the city waited until 2024 to redraw the ward boundaries.